What is the difference between levothyroxine and thyroxine

 Post-thyroidectomy Individuals who have had their thyroid gland removed may require lifelong levothyroxine supplementation.

-See also Ranitidine levothyroxine interaction
+See also Lovastatin and levothyroxine

 Medical conditions treated with levothyroxine